ray-di/Ray.Di/README.md

 ...
 ```

-To bind a specific name, pass specific string to annotatedWith() method.
+To bind a specific name, pass that string using the annotatedWith() method.
 ```php
 protected function configure()
 {